 The What Works Network

-The centres help to ensure that thorough, high quality, independently assessed evidence shapes decision-making at every level, by:
+The centres help to ensure that robust evidence shapes decision-making at every level, by:

-- collating existing evidence on the effectiveness of various policy programmes and practices;
+- collating existing evidence on the effectiveness of programmes and practices

-- assessing how effective policies and practices are against an agreed set of outcomes;
+- assessing the effectiveness of policies and practices against an agreed set of outcomes

-- encouraging practitioners, commissioners and policymakers to use these findings to inform their decisions.
+- supporting practitioners, commissioners and policymakers to use these findings to inform their decisions

 The current What Works Centres are: